jdasfd/srna/step_markdown/Statistical.md

 ## Ratio of reads aligned to bacteria / all non-plant reads

 Count all reads numbers from sort.bam files.
 The goal of this step is to acquire fraction of the reads aligned to bacteria from all reads.
-A shell script was written to reach the goal.
+A shell script was written to reach the goal. **Attention: bowtie2 results contained -L 22 (default), it means that within 22 seed regions, there were no mismatches.**

-### All 240 sRNA-seq files
+* All 240 sRNA-seq files

-All the 240 plant sRNA-seq was originated from ecotype *A. tha* Col-0.
-For filtering those

 ```bash
 mkdir -p /mnt/e/project/srna/output/count